jezweb/mcp-ts-stdio-nasa/docs/architecture/overview.md

 ### 1. MCP Server (`src/index.ts`)

 The entry point that:
-- Initializes the MCP server with capabilities
+- Initializes the MCP server with capabilities (tools, resources, prompts)
 - Sets up STDIO transport for communication
-- Registers request handlers for listing and executing tools
+- Registers request handlers for:
+  - Listing and executing tools
+  - Listing and reading resources
+  - Listing and getting prompts
 - Manages the server lifecycle

 ### 2. Tools Layer (`src/tools/`)